sbnt26/buss/DOCS/11_Deployment_Guide.md

 **Date:** 2025-10-15

 ## Overview
-Step-by-step guide to deploy WhatsApp Invoicer MVP on a VPS (Ubuntu 22.04+) using Docker Compose with Caddy for HTTPS.
+Step-by-step guide to deploy BussApp MVP on a VPS (Ubuntu 22.04+) using Docker Compose with Caddy for HTTPS.

 ## Prerequisites